Maece97/EDPOA/README.md

 - **Event Processing Design Patterns**
   - **Single-Event Processing**: The Transaction Postprocessing service employs this pattern when it filters the content of the transactions before passing them on to the Fraud Detection workflow.
-  - **Processing with Local State**: TODO Kris
+  - **Processing with Local State**: The Fraud Preprocessing service follows this pattern to enable windowed aggregations of the transaction stream
   - **Stream-Table Join**: TODO Jonas
-- TODO Kris AVRO IS IT IN THIS LECTURE? - check their topology stuff
+- **Schema Registry-aware Avro Serdes**  TODO Kris check their topology stuff

 ### Lecture 9